 This type of generator differs from home standby generators that have to be wired and installed permanently in your house.
 Small generators can easily be brought in and out and are very convenient to use.
 However, some of them may be hazardous, filled with fuel, and emissions may come out.
 If they are misused, severe damages may occur such as starting a fire or having a broken appliance which will not be beneficial to its user.
 To avoid such problems, the solar generator is one of the best solutions because it represents clean energy and is much safer to use which will be further discussed in this article.

 What Kind of Small Generators are Available Now?

 Small Diesel Generator

-This type of generator’s capacity is usually around 2.5kva to 15kva.
+This type of small generator’s capacity is usually around 2.5kva to 15kva.
 It produces electricity by burning diesel and converts chemical energy to mechanical energy through combustion.
 It then uses the turbine to convert mechanical energy into electrical energy.
 Thus, providing a power source that is commonly used in farming and mining sites.
 They are also safer to use compared to petrol.
 Unfortunately, they are loud and might cause inconvenience due to the noise they produce.

 Small Gas Generator